SoundHound AI, Inc. (NASDAQ:SOUN) Director Sells $251,000.00 in Stock

-SoundHound AI, Inc. (NASDAQ:SOUN – Get Free Report) Director Lawrence Marcus sold 50,000 shares of the stock in a transaction on Tuesday, August 20th.
+SoundHound AI, Inc. (NASDAQ:SOUN – Get Free Report) Director Lawrence Marcus sold 50,000 shares of the firm’s stock in a transaction on Tuesday, August 20th.
 The stock was sold at an average price of $5.02, for a total value of $251,000.00.
-Following the sale, the director now directly owns 74,038 shares in the company, valued at $371,670.76.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Following the transaction, the director now owns 74,038 shares of the company’s stock, valued at $371,670.76.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Lawrence Marcus also recently made the following trade(s):

-Several research firms have weighed in on SOUN.
-HC Wainwright restated a “buy” rating and set a $7.00 target price on shares of SoundHound AI in a research note on Monday, August 12th.
-Cantor Fitzgerald upgraded SoundHound AI from a “neutral” rating to an “overweight” rating and upped their price objective for the stock from $5.00 to $7.00 in a research report on Friday, August 9th.
-Northland Securities lifted their target price on SoundHound AI from $5.50 to $6.00 and gave the company a “market perform” rating in a research report on Friday, August 9th.
-Finally, Wedbush reissued an “outperform” rating and set a $9.00 target price on shares of SoundHound AI in a research note on Friday, August 9th.
-One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, SoundHound AI has an average rating of “Moderate Buy” and an average target price of $7.08.
+SOUN has been the topic of several research reports.
+HC Wainwright reissued a “buy” rating and set a $7.00 price target on shares of SoundHound AI in a research report on Monday, August 12th.
+Wedbush reissued an “outperform” rating and issued a $9.00 price target on shares of SoundHound AI in a research report on Friday, August 9th.
+Cantor Fitzgerald raised SoundHound AI from a “neutral” rating to an “overweight” rating and upped their price objective for the stock from $5.00 to $7.00 in a research report on Friday, August 9th.
+Finally, Northland Securities lifted their target price on SoundHound AI from $5.50 to $6.00 and gave the company a “market perform” rating in a report on Friday, August 9th.
+One research analyst has rated the stock with a hold rating and five have issued a buy rating to the company.
+Based on data from MarketBeat, SoundHound AI currently has an average rating of “Moderate Buy” and a consensus price target of $7.08.

 About SoundHound AI